pls-shareit/api/docs/configuration.md

 ## User restrictions

-These options configure limits on what users can do with the service.
+These options configure global limits on what users can do with the service.
 They go in a table named `restrictions`.

 ### `max_upload_size`